-Exhibitor touching the horse or kicking or pointing their feet at the horse's feet during set up

-Standing directly in front of the horse

-Loss of lead shank or holding chain or two hands on shank.

-Severe disobedience including rearing or pawing; horse kicking at other horses, exhibitors or judge; or horse continuously circling the exhibitor

-D. Disqualifications (should not be placed) include:

-Loss of control of horse that endangers exhibitors, other horses, or judge

-Horse becomes separated from exhibitor

-Failure to display correct number

-Excessive schooling or training, or use of artificial aids

-Knocking over the cone or going off pattern

-Illegal equipment

-Over or under turning by more than 1/4 turn
+Exhibitor touching the horse or kicking or pointing their feet at the horse's feet during set up Standing directly in front of the horse Loss of lead shank or holding chain or two hands on shank.
+Blatant disobedience including rearing or pawing; horse kicking at other horses, exhibitors or judge; or horse continuously circling the exhibitor D. Disqualifications (should not be placed) include: Loss of control of horse that endangers exhibitors, other horses, or judge Horse becomes separated from exhibitor Failure to display correct number Willful abuse Excessive schooling or training, or use of artificial aids Knocking over the cone or going off pattern Illegal equipment Off pattern, including knocking over the cone or wrong side of the cone or marker; never performingdesignated gait; over or under turning more than 1/4 turn.
+In Novice Classes Only: Exhibitor's going off pattern, knocking over or on